michela86/Getting-and-cleaning-data-project/README.md

 The goal of this step is to replace the numbers presented in the column "activity" of mydata with descriptive activities names, listed in the activity_labels.txt file (in the UCI HAR dataset folder).
 Each number has been replaced with the activity it described.

 Step 4: descriptive variable names.
+Using colnames, rename each column of mydata starting from column 3.
+Column 1(subject) and column (2) were already named properly.
+All the other columns were named as V1, V2, etc. Using the label dataframe as reference, replace this name with the descriptive ones.
+Moreover, while writing, modify the sentences using complete words.

+Step 5: average of each variable by activity and subject.
+Using the chaining method, I create a new dataframe, "average".
+The chain contains the following commands:
+- mydata dataframe: the reference dataframe;
+- group_by: allows to group the variables by subject and activity;
+- summarise_each(funs(mean)) allows to compute the average of each variable by activity and subject.

+Step 6: Saving the data in .txt format
+Using write.table, save the dataset in .txt.
+Name the file as "dataproj.txt".
+It has been saved in the working directory.